al8n/smear/README.md

 ## Overview

 **Smear** is a high-performance GraphQL parser library built on parser combinators.
-It provides zero-copy parsing for the GraphQL draft specification and is designed to enable anyone to develop GraphQL-like Schema Definition Languages (SDLs) using reusable parser combinators.
+It provides zero-copy parsing for the GraphQL draft specification and is designed to enable anyone to develop GraphQL-like Domain Specific Languages (DSLs) using reusable parser combinators.

 ### Key Features